 These zipper-top bags (made of FDA-grade PEVA material) are the closest thing I’ve found to the classic disposable zipper-lock storage bag.
-They’re airtight, easy to open and close, and are specifically perfect for dry snacks: chips, nuts, crackers, and cereal.
+They’re airtight, easy to open and close, and are especially ideal for dry snacks: chips, nuts, crackers, and cereal.
 I’ve also stored fresh herbs and cut-up fruit in them.
 They aren’t so great for really saucy items, as they tend to stain easily.
 You’d also do well not to put them in the dishwasher, as any contact with the machine’s heating element will result in a melted mess.
 But they never tear or split — and have lasted through 100-plus day-to-day uses so far.
 They’re especially great for organization: I’ve even used the medium-size one to corral tampons in my tote bag, and the smallest size to stash makeup that tends to break easily and make a huge mess inside my purse.

 These bags are available with either a Velcro or cloth zipper closure, both of which are far easier to open and close than a traditional zipper-lock sandwich bag.
 Made from food-grade EVA (a rubberlike material), they are not totally airtight, so use them to stash a piece of whole fruit (like grapes and apples) or a sandwich inside your purse or lunch bag.

 Once I realized that plastic wrap fell into the same category as disposable zipper-lock bags, I almost gave up on this resolution because the only foolproof way to store cheese in a completely airtight fashion (ensuring that it won’t ever get speckled with those hard, dry, white flecks) is to wrap it tightly in cling-wrap.
 Same thing goes for keeping half a leftover onion fresh for future use, as exposure to air is the real enemy of all food storage.
-But once I tried this clever Bee’s Wrap plastic-wrap alternative (it’s been written about on the Strategist before), I was back onboard.
+But once I tried this clever Bee’s Wrap plastic-wrap alternative (it’s been written about here before), I was back onboard.

 Bee’s Wrap is made from organic cotton that has been covered in beeswax, jojoba oil, and tree resin.
 You use it to wrap up any foodstuff you’d normally store in plastic cling wrap, molding the edges tightly closed with the warmth from your hands; the heat softens up the wax, resulting in an even tighter seal than you’d get from the disposable stuff.
 It’s also simple to clean: Just wash it by hand with a little dish soap and cold water.
 The best part of this replacement wrap is that it’s far easier to work with than the old-school plastic stuff — it never sticks back onto itself or puts your fingers at risk against a jagged metal edge.
 I like to buy it in larger sheets and cut it down to the sizes I use most often, but if you’re just getting started, the multisize pack is the way to go.
 It comes with two sheets small enough to cover half a lemon, two sheets perfectly sized for covering a bowl in the fridge, and two sheets large enough to cover an entire casserole.